 What if the asset, car, etc. breaks after I purchase it?

-Why doesn’t the Internal Revenue Service take personal checks, cblackit cards or Bank Letters of Guarantee at their sales.
+Why doesn’t the Internal Revenue Service take personal checks, credit cards or Bank Letters of Guarantee at their sales.

 As per the Internal Revenue Code, all payment for property sold must be in the form of Cash, Certified, Cashier’s, or Treasurer’s check drawn on any bank or trust company incorporated under the laws of the United States or under the laws of any State or possession of the United States.
 Payment may also be made by any United States postal, bank, express, or telegraph money order made out to the United States Treasury.

-Since the Internal Revenue Service can only accept cash or certified funds at their auctions, how can I bring certified funds if I (close this space) don't know how much the property will sell for, or if I will be the successful bidder?
+Since the Internal Revenue Service can only accept cash or certified funds at their auctions, how can I bring certified funds if I don't know how much the property will sell for, or if I will be the successful bidder?

 What type of sale is it and how is it conducted?